9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/denon-ah-gc30-bluetooth-anc-headphones-7197-31:

-Total load time is 1.576 seconds
+Total load time is 1.194 seconds

-72% of CSS is unused, 1 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 60% of JS is unused